 Is CJ a good person?
+CJ is a divisive character, due to his more anti heroic attributes.
+Some view him as an ultimately good person who has to do bad things to help the people he loves.
+Others view him as just as much a monster as every other GTA protagonist.
 Some people consider his Pet the Dog moments (such as his love for his sister, his friendships with various characters, his desire to clean up the streets from drugs and his general tendency to help people in need) to be enough to make him a good person doing bad things.
 Others find his reprehensible acts (he kills people for a living, he ruined Madd Dogg's life to help his asshole friend) too much.

-Is Sweet a Jerkass who ran his brother out of town, blaming him for his little brother's death, and disrespects said brother for trying to get his family out of the ghetto, and deserves everything he gets, or a stand-up guy who cares deeply about his home, family and friends, and wants to get everything back to what it was in the good old days and ends up in a deep pile of crap he didn't deserve because of it?
+Is Sweet a Jerkass who ran his brother out of town, blaming him for his little brother's death, and disrespects said brother for trying to get his family out of the ghetto instead of acknowledging that the glory days are long gone and is ungrateful for CJ both getting him out of jail and making something of himself instead of staying in Grove and deserves everything he gets, or a stand-up guy who cares deeply about his home, family and friends, and wants to get everything back to what it was in the good old days and ends up in a deep pile of crap he didn't deserve because of it?

 And there is the case of Officer Frank Tenpenny.
 Some see him as a kind of Hero Antagonist, and why?
 Los Santos's criminals are completely out of control, and playing them against one another may be the only way to keep the violence down.
 In short, he could be trying to eliminate the gangsters from the streets, who are the real villains in their interpretation.